| |

 I’ve been making applesauce since I first got married.
 It was one of the first homemade healthy snacks I made to replace pre-packaged ones from the store.
 Probably because we grew up eating it!

 My mom used to make a huge pot of applesauce on the stove.
-She never peeled it.
-She actually left the peels in big chucks that really looked weird but tasted amazing.
+She never peeled or blended the apples afterward and the result was a chunky applesauce that looked pretty strange but tasted AMAZING.

 For a fun Summertime twist, check out my strawberry applesauce recipe.